+This correspondence between the Maxwell-scalar system and the scalar field model with impurity is the major result of this work, and we have illustrated it within several distinct scenarios, to find nontrivial solutions that confirm the robustness of the result.
+We also emphasize here that the unveiled correspondence is obtained analytically, without relying on numerical simulations.
+In this sense, this work provides exact one-dimensional solutions that can perhaps be further considered under the emerging area of quantum simulation of the fundamental quantum fields in high energy physics \cite{QC,QC2,QS}.

-As a direct perspective, the model \eqref{lim} can be investigated with the presence of more general impurities, in which asymmetries may be present; this may require the use of a numerical approach.
-Another line of current interest concerns the study in the case of spatial dimensions higher than one.
+As a direct perspective, the model \eqref{lim} can be investigated with the presence of more general impurities, in which asymmetries may play specific role, requiring the use of numerical procedures.
+We can also study the scalar field model in a periodic lattice of impurities, in a way similar to the discussions considered before in Ref. \cite{imp3}.
+Another line of current interest concerns the use of a complex scalar field in the scalar field model and also, in the Maxwell-scalar system, to change the external charge density for a dynamical complex scalar field to be minimally coupled with the gauge field.
+This may induce the presence of gauged Q-balls; see, e.g, Refs. \cite{QB,QB2}.
+Another interesting scenario is related to the case of a larger number of scalar fields, in a multi-field environment, with the extra degrees of freedom used to control the internal structure of the solutions.
+The multi-field extension can be implemented in the Maxwell-scalar system and in the scalar field model, hopefully enriching the results described in this work.
+It is also possible to explore the correspondence using higher spatial dimensions.